LearnOnDemandSystems/docs/guides/idl2/idlv2-authoring-guide-and-best-practice.md

     > [!KNOWLEDGE] If **Display Scripts as Task List** is checked, On-Demand Evaluation will no longer be available for this Activity.

-- **On-Demand Evaluation**: enables a button that the user can click to check their answer to a question, or to score their answer if Activities are set to be scored.
+- **On-Demand Evaluation**: enables a button that the user can select to check their answer to a question, or to score their answer if Activities are set to be scored.

 - **Allow retries**: allows the user to retry a question if they enter or select an incorrect answer.
 This option is not available when On-Demand Evaluation is disabled.